-AS 1.
+AS1.
 Kings Hill Green.
 Size: 0.05 ha.
 Location.
-Kings Hill
+Kings Hill Description.

-Description.
 An area of grass with trees at the centre of the Kings Hill housing estate.
 It is an important feature that maintains a rural atmosphere within this built-up space.

 AS 2.
 Back Lane/Chapel Lane junction.
 Size: 0.04 ha.
 Location.
 On the corner between these roads.
 Description.
-An area of grass with mature trees.
+An area of grass with mature trees, with a bench.
 Several young trees have recently been planted.